 8.3 The Supplier shall make good any damage caused to any Assets by reason of any act or omission or default by the Supplier, or any third party for whom the Supplier is responsible at law, including the Nominated Third Party, arising out of the Supplier’s Permitted Use or any other use of the Assets.

-8.4 The Supplier shall be liable for and shall indemnify the Authority against, any expense, liability, loss, claim or proceedings howsoever arising under any statute or at common law in respect of any loss, injury or damage whatsoever arising out of or in the course or caused by the supply of the Services in accordance with this Licence, to the extent that the same is due to any negligence, breach of statutory duty, omission or default of the Supplier, his servants or agents except to the extent that the same is due to any negligence on the part of the Authority.
+8.4 The Supplier shall be liable for and shall indemnify the Authority against, any expense, liability, loss, claim or proceedings howsoever arising under any statute or at common law in respect of any loss, injury or damage whatsoever arising out of or in connection with the obligations of the Supplier under the terms of this Licence, to the extent that the same is due to any negligence, breach of statutory duty, omission or default of the Supplier, his servants or agents except to the extent that the same is due to any negligence on the part of the Authority.

 8.5 The Supplier shall be liable for and shall indemnify the Authority against, any expense, liability, loss, claim or proceedings howsoever arising under any statute or at common law, to the extent that it is attributed to any negligence, breach of statutory duty, omission or default of the Supplier or its sub-contractors, except to the extent that the same is due to any negligence on the part of the Authority.